Thursday, April 27, 2017

 ED: A+.
 A big, sweeping ocean adventure done only as MGM could do it.
 Loosely adapted from the Charles Nordhoff and James Norman Hall books, the story of the H.M.S.
 Bounty has stirring adventure, a tyrannical captain, seamen pushed to the point of mutiny, and Clark Gable.
 It also has a theme popular with audiences: the revolt against a tyrant.
 However, producer Irving Thalberg avoids the mistake made in many other such adventures of pitting a strong hero against relatively ineffectual villains.
 Captain Bligh, as portrayed by Charles Laughton, is not just an excellent sailor, capable of astounding feats of seamanship, but he is also a capable tyrant, courageously facing down the mutineers.
 He is also corrupt and terrifyingly sanctimonious; the strongest figure on the ship.
 Clark Gable is in his element as Fletcher Christian, the leader of the mutineers.
 His rawboned defiance is a match for Bligh’s villainy.
 As Byam, the officer who returns with Bligh to England to face trial, Franchot Tone gives an engaging performance, though in the courtroom scene it seems that he’s campaigning for an Oscar.
 Director Frank Lloyd also gives room to the supporting cast and their stories, making the film a much more compelling human drama than a mere Us versus Them confrontation.
 The supporting cast includes such familiar names as Herbert Mundin, Donald Crisp, Ian Wolfe, Dudley Digges, Francis Lister, and Spring Byington, as well as Movita and Mamo Clark as the Tahitians.
 It’s one to catch, even if you’ve already seen it innumerable times.

 DAVID: A+.
 An incredibly strong cast – led by Charles Laughton, who is masterful as the vicious Captain Bligh, and Clark Gable as the cunning Fletcher Christian – combined with a spare-no-expense set and some of the sharpest cinematography I've seen in a black-and-white film make Mutiny on the Bounty a timeless classic.
 Laughton's Bligh is completely ruthless and unforgiving, which we see almost immediately when he insists a sailor's flogging punishment be carried out even though the man is dead.
 The tension builds over time with Bligh showing no mercy to anyone.
 Things finally explode in a full-blown mutiny by many of those aboard the Bounty when the ship's beloved doctor (played by Dudley Digges) dies because Bligh pushes him too far and the captain cuts the water rations.
 This isn't a swashbuckler film, but one with a fascinating and approachable storyline.
-What adds to the film is Bligh is not only vicious but he's a brilliant seaman who somehow manages to not only survive being placed on a small boat with about 50 loyalists set to drift to a sure death, but returns to Tahiti in an attempt to exact revenge on Christian.
+What adds to the film is Bligh is also a brilliant seaman who somehow manages to not only survive being placed on a small boat with about 50 loyalists set to drift to a sure death, but returns to Tahiti in an attempt to exact revenge on Christian.
 I can't say enough about Gable's acting skills in this movie as he's been accused at times of being one dimensional.
-The scenery is also wonderful and there are several minor subplots that about a dozen or so of the shipmates stories to tell.
+The scenery is also wonderful and there are subplots of about a dozen or so of the shipmates stories to tell.
 The film captured the Oscar for Best Picture and was the last film to do that without winning any other golden statues.
 One of the problems was Laughton, Gable and Franchot Tone were all nominated in the Best Oscar category and essentially canceled each other out.
 Because of that, the Academy the following year created the Best Supporting Actor and Actress categories.

 For the complete list of films on the TCM TiVo Alert, click here.